JonahBraun/wago/readme.md

 1. Run a command
 1. Open a url in a browser (currently limited to Mac OS X and Chrome)

+If a new event occurs when the pipeline is running, any running processes are killed and the pipeline started again.

 Wago features a "CLI fiddle" mode that watches the current directory, starts a web server, and opens Chrome to index.html (or a directory listing if index.html is not present in the directory).

 Bash is used to execute all commands.
 I/O is connected properly, so you can use Wago with interactive commands.